meysamraz/Differential-Games-Drone-Swarm/README.md

 |---|---|---|
 | AUTO STRATEGY | `auto_surround` | Minimax selects and switches strategy every 3 s |

-The status panel shows the active mode, Nash gains, Smith predictor state, and — on capture — a `CAPTURED` flash with the winning strategy name.
+The status panel shows the active mode, Nash gains, Smith predictor state, and, on capture, a `CAPTURED` flash with the winning strategy name.

 ---